lab11/lab11-ec2-deployer/README.md

-This example Terraform project creates a specified number of AWS EC2 spot instances with SSH enabled and provides you with their public IP addresses.
+This example Terraform project creates a specified number of AWS EC2 instances with SSH enabled and provides you with their public IP addresses.

 # How to use this project